justinmahar/react-ig-embed/README.md

 ## Styling

 Feel free to use props such as `className` and `style` to customize the component's appearance.

-You can also target this component with CSS using the `instagram-media` class name.
+You can also target this component with CSS using the `instagram-media-container` class name.

-For additional control, the component shown while a post is loading has three main divs with the following class names:
-- Header - Class name `instagram-media-header`
-- Body - Class name `instagram-media-body`
-- Footer - Class name `instagram-media-footer`

-These components are all replaced once the embed completes.
+The contents of this component are modified from a `blockquote` to an `iframe` once the embed completes.

+Note that Instagram restricts the dimensions of the embedded `iframe` to to a min width of `326px` and a max width is `540px`.

+By default, the style `{ overflow: 'clip' }` is applied.

 ## How It Works